 In previous years, recruitment from overseas may have been somewhat viable to aid the workforce shortage.
-For more than 10 years^[12], four MPCE occupations have been placed on the National Shortage Occupation list (NSOL) ^[13], listed under generic titles such as Medical Radiographer.
-In 2020, the UK Government launched the Health and Care Worker Visa to further incentivise recruitment from overseas to improve the national shortage of healthcare staff.
+For more than 10 years^[12], four MPCE occupations have been placed on the National Shortage Occupation list (NSOL)^[13], under generic titles such as Medical Radiographer.

+In 2020, the UK Government launched the Health and Care Worker Visa to incentivise recruitment from overseas to improve the national shortage of healthcare staff.
 Overseas workers applying for UK occupations listed on the NSOL are subject to broader eligibility criteria to incentivise recruitment to the UK.
-Medical physicists and technologists are included in both the NSOL and the list of eligible occupations to apply for the Health and Care Worker Visa, meaning that medical physicists and technologists overseas can apply to work in the UK more easily than before.
-However, despite clinical engineers also being listed on the NSOL, they are not included on the list of eligible occupations for the Health and Care Worker Visa.
+Medical physicists and technologists are included in both the NSOL and the list of eligible occupations to apply for the Health and Care Worker Visa, meaning that they can apply to work in the UK more easily than before.
+However, despite clinical engineers also being listed on the NSOL, they are not eligible for the Health and Care Worker Visa.
 This appears to be due to a lack of recognition of clinical engineers working in healthcare as an established occupation.

-In an effort to improve retention and recruitment from abroad, IPEM strongly recommends that specific MPCE roles are clearly stated on the NSOL to further encourage recruitment in these occupations.
+In an effort to improve retention and recruitment from abroad, IPEM strongly recommends that specific MPCE roles are clearly stated on the NSOL to further encourage recruitment in these critical occupations.

-We need to grow the number of trainee Clinical Scientists by
+We need to grow the number of trainee clinical scientists by

-to meet IPEM recommended staffing levels
+on average to meet IPEM recommended staffing levels